junxit/us-congress-code/title-42/chapter-7/sec-1395hh.md

 - **(f)** *Report on areas of inconsistency or conflict*
   - **(1)** Not later than 2 years after December 8, 2003, and every 3 years thereafter, the Secretary shall submit to Congress a report with respect to the administration of this subchapter and areas of inconsistency or conflict among the various provisions under law and regulation.
   - **(2)** In preparing a report under paragraph (1), the Secretary shall collect—
-    - **(A)** information from individuals entitled to benefits under part A of this subchapter or enrolled under part B of this subchapter, or both, providers of services, and suppliers and from the Medicare Beneficiary Ombudsman with respect to such areas of inconsistency and conflict; and
+    - **(A)** information from individuals entitled to benefits under part A or enrolled under part B, or both, providers of services, and suppliers and from the Medicare Beneficiary Ombudsman with respect to such areas of inconsistency and conflict; and
     - **(B)** information from medicare contractors that tracks the nature of written and telephone inquiries.
   - **(3)** A report under paragraph (1) shall include a description of efforts by the Secretary to reduce such inconsistency or conflicts, and recommendations for legislation or administrative action that the Secretary determines appropriate to further reduce such inconsistency or conflicts.